 Helping your Reception class child at home

-Our Early Years Knavesmire aims are for children to feel safe and secure and to care for each other.
-To develop a love of learning and to know more.
-To develop critical thinking skills and to know more.
-To promote independence, positivity and confidence and to all succeed together.
+At Knavesmire, we aim to spark the children’s love of learning and create enthusiastic learners who are excited to know more.
+We aim to develop critical thinking skills and to spark curiosity.
+We promote independence, positivity and confidence in a wholesome way and each and every child is valued as an individual.
 We believe that these aims should be at the heart of any learning; in school or at home.

 Here are some ways to help your child with their learning in Reception: